 Program Cost: For projects proposed and accepted under this special call for proposals, the Metropolitan Council will provide matching funds to offset the cost of participation in the RCP program.
 The local financial contribution for selected communities is $2,000 per project, with a $5,000 per-project match from the Metropolitan Council.
 This guarantees that each project will be matched with up to two (2) University of Minnesota graduate or professional courses or independent student teams, as well as supplemental assistance to document project outcomes, facilitate peer learning, and translate project findings and recommendations for broader use.

-Deadline for Proposals: June 15, 2021.
-Communities selected for participation will be notified by the end of June 2021.
-Proposals must be submitted by email as a single PDF file to email@example.com.
+Deadline for Proposals: August 15, 2022.
+Communities selected for participation will be notified in September 2022.
+Proposals must be submitted by email as a single PDF file to [email protected].

 Benefits of an RCP Partnership

 - A high rate of return on investment, with hundreds of hours of concentrated student work on your projects

 - Data analysis, case studies, concept plans, and policy recommendations that can energize staff, spark community and staff discussions, and get “stuck” projects moving again